Run it up the flagpole

 Let's run it up the flagpole and see if anyone salutes it is a catchphrase which became popular in the United States during the late 1950s and early 1960s.
 It means "to present an idea tentatively and see whether it receives a favorable reaction".
 It is now considered a cliché.
 Sometimes it is used seriously, but more often it is used humorously, with the intention that it be recognized as both hackneyed and outdated.
 An equivalent phrase is "to send up a trial balloon".
+While the phrase hadn't run its course in the lexicon, the band Harvey Danger brought it back to the forefront for a new generation with the song "Flagpole Sitta," which includes the lyric "When I feel a bit naughty, I run it up the flagpole and see who salutes – but no one ever does."

 Background

 The phrase was associated with the advertising agencies then located on Madison Avenue in New York, and with the "men in the grey flannel suits".
 Comedians, when mocking corporate culture, were certain to use it, along with expressions such as the whole ball of wax and the use of invented words adding the suffix -wise (e.g. "We've had a good year, revenue wise").

 The phrase was also used as an ice breaker between serious moments in the motion picture 12 Angry Men starring Henry Fonda.
 The line was delivered by Juror no. 12, an advertising executive played by Robert Webber.

 In Stan Freberg's 1961 comedy album, Stan Freberg Presents the United States of America Volume One: The Early Years, General George Washington, after having just received the nation's new flag from seamstress Betsy Ross, announces that he'll just "run it up the flagpole... see if anyone salutes."